Witnesses react to Dodge City officer-involved shooting

 “Everybody running.
 I did witness a couple of officers taking somebody to EMS,” said Murrow.

-Both witnesses were eventually turned around by law enforcement and said it was unreal to see.
+Both witnesses were turned around by law enforcement and said it was unreal to see.

 “Just crazy, just crazy overall, like wow, you don’t expect that,” said Soto.